heonslee/heonslee.github.io/README.md

 # talks

 - Neuronal dynamics in visual cortex under conscious and anesthetized conditions.
-Workshop on Scientific Study of Consciousness (2020)
+Workshop on Scientific Study of Consciousness (2020), Tucson, AZ, US

 - Effects of anesthesia on coordinated neuronal activity and information processing in rat primary visual cortex.
-Organization for Computational Neuroscience (2019)
+Organization for Computational Neuroscience (2019), Barcelona, Spain

 - Connectivity complexity in pharmacologically and pathologically induced altered states of consciousness.
-Mini-Workshop on Scientific Study of Consciousness (2018)
+Mini-Workshop on Scientific Study of Consciousness (2018), Tucson, AZ, US

 - Reconfiguration of functional connectivity patterns after administration of hypnotic agents.
-Seoul International Conference on Anesthesiology (2014)
+Seoul International Conference on Anesthesiology (2014), Seoul, South Korea

 - Reconfiguration of network hub structure after anesthetic-induced unconsciousness.
-Postech-Kyutech Joint Workshop on Neuroinformatics (2014)
+Postech-Kyutech Joint Workshop on Neuroinformatics (2014), Kitakyshu, Japan